 Each ticket is an opportunity to make a customer feel important.
 Using language like, “We’re sorry that this happened to you.
 We want to make things right.” and, “We want to ensure you have the best experience with us.
 Let’s come up with a solution together.”
 Phrases like this show customers that you hear them and genuinely want to make the situation better.

-"Adopt and champion a customer-centric mindset throughout the organization.
-Products will come and go, technologies will shift, and industries will be disrupted, but a customer-centric culture is the thread that can and should weave through all change.
+“Adopt and champion a customer-centric mindset throughout the organization.
+A customer-centric culture is the thread that can and should weave through all change.
 Organizations can place the customer at the center of decisions by asking one simple question: how will this affect the customer?
-It’s not the only question organizations need to ask, but it is the single question that can help organizations keep the customer front and center during the decision-making process."
+It’s not the only question organizations need to ask, but it is the single question that can help organizations keep the customer front and center during the decision-making process.”

 Make the decision today to treat all your customers well, because we know that great customer service is the cheapest and best marketing tool available.
 Of course really great customer service delivers over and above expectations, and that’s when your business will be rewarded.
 Providing great customer service is easy to do: just be aware, and make it your focus.